VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 /path/to/vmagent -promscrape.config=/path/to/prometheus.yml -remoteWrite.url=https://victoria-metrics-host:8428/api/v1/write
 ```

-If you need collecting only Influx data, then the following command line would be enough:
+If you only need to collect Influx data, then the following is sufficient:

 ```
 /path/to/vmagent -remoteWrite.url=https://victoria-metrics-host:8428/api/v1/write